 Consumption of lilies may induce kidney failure in cats

-[April 3, 2014; Philadelphia, PA] – With Easter only a few weeks away, the veterinarians at the University of Pennsylvania School of Veterinary Medicine (Penn Vet) remind pet owners that Easter lilies are highly toxic to cats, and may cause kidney failure.
+[March 14, 2016; Philadelphia, PA] – With Easter right around the corner, Penn Vet reminds pet owners that lilies are highly toxic to cats, and may cause kidney failure.
 All parts of the plant are considered poisonous, so lilies should be kept away from cats at all times.

 Lilies dangerous to cats include:

 - Tiger lily

 - Day lily